John Edward Gunn: Professor

-Bishop
+Bishop of Natchez

-On June 29, 1911, Gunn was appointed the sixth bishop of the Diocese of Natchez by Pope Pius X. He received his episcopal consecration on August 29, 1911 from Archbishop James Blenk, with Bishops Edward Allen and John Morris serving as co-consecrators, at Sacred Heart Church.
-Upon Gunn's arrival that September, the diocese contained 75 churches, 46 priests, and 17,000 Catholics.
+On June 29, 1911, Gunn was appointed the sixth bishop of Natchez by Pope Pius X. He received his episcopal consecration on August 29, 1911, from Archbishop James Blenk, with Bishops Edward Allen and John Morris serving as co-consecrators, at Sacred Heart Church.

+Upon Gunn's arrival in Natchez that September, the diocese contained 75 churches, 46 priests, and 17,000 Catholics.
 He then began extensive pastoral visits to all the parishes and missions throughout the diocese, which covered nearly 47,000 square miles.